AndrewQuijano/Treespace_REU_2017/README.md

 ## Usage - Testing & Running Algorithms
 The script will read Phylogenetic networks from the Phylo directory.
 Each file would correspond to a phylogenetic network to analyze.
-Please use the Newick format for all phylogenetic networks and that all the internal nodes are labelled!
+Please use the Newick format for all phylogenetic networks and that all the internal nodes are labeled!

 Run the test cases to ensure the metrics work on pre-defined graphs, run:
-`python3 treespace.py --test`
+`pytest test`

 If you want to run on Phylogenetic Networks in Newick format, put then in Phylo/ directory.
 Some example networks are provided in the repository.